 How to hire on potential rather than experience

 "When hiring, especially with graduates/school leavers, the challenge is always to hire based on potential, as well as experience.
-Competency-based questions are a straight forward way of assessing experience, because you talk about a time when you've done a particular thing.
+Competency-based questions are a straightforward way of assessing experience because you talk about a time when you've done a particular thing.
 If you've not got the experience yet, then it's tough to answer and often leads to an unsuccessful interview.

-“When screening CVs or interviewing potential interns/graduate employees the 3 keys things I look for are curiosity, commitment and creativity, with curiosity being the most important trait.
+“When screening CVs or interviewing potential interns/graduate employees, the 3 keys things I look for are curiosity, commitment and creativity, with curiosity being the most important trait.

 I also try and look for someone who has demonstrated commitment and dedication, whether that's through volunteering, working in a part-time role over successive university holidays, playing in a sports team regularly, or awards like Duke of Edinburgh.
 This is an important trait as we want graduates who are going to stay with the company long-term, and who will invest as much of themselves in the company as we invest in them.

 Creativity is another core skill I keep an eye out for when hiring graduates.
 When you’re working in an entrepreneurial environment like a startup, it's important to have people on the team who think outside of the box.
-You can look out for creativity in both the candidate's approach to the company, and how they present their experience in their CV and cover letter.
+You can look out for creativity in both the candidate's approach to the company and how they present their experiences in their CV and cover letter.
 I read through 100s of CVs a week so I love when a candidate has really made the effort to stand out.”

 Another thing to pick up on during the interview stage is their motivation.
 What drives them to succeed?
 Does it strike you as a genuine desire to move forward, whatever it takes?
 Or do they seem lacklustre, aiming for any job that will stick, instead of one that they can excel at?
-From this you can decide whether the offerings of your company will push them to fill any potential that you spot.
+From this, you can decide whether the offerings of your company will push them to fill any potential that you spot.

 "When we hire graduates at Sovrn, we look for candidates who share the values and visions of the company with the idea that they will all have the opportunity to grow and become our future leaders.
 We don't just look for those who have a top degree, we always value a candidate's ambitions and drive over their intellect in our search for well-rounded individuals.
-We are looking for candidates who have a genuine interest in the technology industry, have a drive to succeed and develop themselves, and closely match our company's core values of: confident, inventive, scrappy, straight talking, thoughtful, and accountable.
+We are looking for candidates who have a genuine interest in the technology industry, have a drive to succeed and develop themselves, and closely match our company's core values of being: confident, inventive, scrappy, straight-talking, thoughtful, and accountable.
 We don't expect our graduates to know all the answers at interview, but we will provide them with all the materials to succeed."